tensorturtle/yolov8-on-nuimages/README.md

 nuImages contains `object` and `surface` annotations.
 We use `object` only.
 The `surface` annotations refers to segmentations of the road

 nuImages gives each object a 'category' and an 'attribte', where attribute describes a temporary state.
-To illustrate, `human.pedestrian.adult` category, one of the following attributes are also included: `pedestrian.standing`, `pedestrian.moving`, `pedestrian.sitting_lying`.
+As an example, for the `human.pedestrian.adult` category, one of the following attributes are also included: `pedestrian.standing`, `pedestrian.moving`, `pedestrian.sitting_lying`.

 The following table describes the lossy assignment of nuImages objects categories & attributes to YOLO categories.
 Note that the choices made here are focused toward ADAS development and may not be optimal for general purpose uses.